places of interest

 Things to see and do in Orkney

 Whether you are here to relax or feel energetic, Orkney has many things to offer.
 You may relax in the secluded patio area at Buchanhaven and enjoy a BBQ and glass of wine, or you can visit many of the lovely beaches that Orkney mainland has to offer.
 Orkney is rich in wildlife and steeped in history, with many archaelogical sites and places of historic interest to visit.
 There are many lovely walks you may take and wild bird life rerserves you can visit.
 Kirkwall and Stromness both offer golf courses which are open for visitors to use.
 Many of the lochs offer trout fishing, and sea fishing can be done by boat charter if you wish.
 Diving is also a popular pastime in Orkney amongst the wrecks in Scapa Flow.
-Boat trips to the neighbouring smaller islands are on offer and this can be pre-arranged if you wish.
+Boat trips to the neighbouring smaller islands are on offer.
 Horse riding is also available.

 There are many hotels and restaurants that offer a variety of different meals and if night life is for you, the local night club 'Fusion' is within walking distance from Buchanhaven, and it is open most weekends.